 Social scientists note that this capacity level exists, but an absolute, precise level cannot be identified.
-Writing about service-dependent populations in genconcern over privacy interacts with the requirements of Florida's public record laws.
-The proposed zoning approach, however, cannot be implemented without maintaining the recommended database and map.
+Writing about service-dependent populations in gen-

-26. It is critical to note that when the number of occupants of a community residence falls within the zoning code's cap on unrelated individuals permitted in the city's definition of "family," "household," or "single housekeeping unit," the zoning ordinance must always treat the community residence as a "family" or "household" - to do otherwise would constitute discrimination on its face in violation of the Fair Housing Act.
+- 26. It is critical to note that when the number of occupants of a community residence falls within the zoning code's cap on unrelated individuals permitted in the city's definition of "family," "household," or "single housekeeping unit," the zoning ordinance must always treat the community residence as a "family" or "household" to do otherwise would constitute discrimination on its face in violation of the Fair Housing Act.
 In Pompano Beach, the cap on unrelated individuals is three.
 Such homes cannot be used to calculate spacing distances for zoning purposes.
 Spacing distances are applicable only to community residences for people with disabilities that exceed the cap on unrelated people in the definition of "family," "household," or "single housekeeping unit."
 This principle is most clearly ennunciated in United States v.
 City of Chicago Heights, 161 F. Supp.
 2nd 819 (N.D.
 Ill.
 2001).
 Also see Joint Statement of the Department of Housing and Urban Development and the Department of Justice, State and Local Land Use Laws and Practices and the Application of the Fair Housing Act (Nov.
-10, 2016) 10-12.

-27. Kurt Wehbring, Alternative Residential Facilities for the Mentally Retarded and Mentally Ill 14 (no date) (mimeographed).
+10, 2016) 10-12. - 27.
+Kurt Wehbring, Alternative Residential Facilities for the Mentally Retarded and Mentally III 14 (no date) (mimeographed).

-eral, Jennifer Wolch notes, "At some level of concentration, a community may become saturated by services and populations and evolve into a service-dependent ghetto."
+eral, Jennifer Wolch notes, "At some level of concentration, a community may become saturated by services and populations and evolve into a service-dependent ghetto."28

 According to one leading planning study, "While it is difficult to precisely identify or explain, 'saturation' is the point at which a community's existing social structure is unable to properly support additional residential care facilities [community residences].
 Overconcentration is not a constant but varies according to a community's population density, socio-economic level, quantity and quality of municipal services and other characteristics."
-There are no universally accepted criteria for determining how many community residences are appropriate for a given area.
+There are no universally accepted criteria for determining how many community residences are appropriate for a given area.29

 This research strongly suggests that there is a legitimate government interest to assure that community residences do not cluster.
-While the research on the impact of community residences makes it abundantly clear that two community residences separated by at least several other houses on a block produce no negative impacts, there is very credible concern that community residences located more closely together on the same block - or more than two on a block - can generate adverse impacts on both the surrounding neighborhood and on the ability of the community residences to facilitate the normalization of their residents, which is, after all, their raison d'être.
+While the research on the impact of community residences makes it abundantly clear that two community residences separated by at least several other houses on a block produce no negative impacts, there is very credible concern that community residences located more closely together on the same block - or more than two on a block can generate adverse impacts on both the surrounding neighborhood and on the ability of the community residences to facilitate the normalization of their residents, which is, after all, their raison d'être.